-Using a CPAP (Continuous Positive Airway Pressure) machine is a vital step in treating obstructive sleep apnea, but proper maintenance is just as essential.
+Using a CPAP machine is a vital step in treating obstructive sleep apnea, but proper maintenance is just as essential.
 One key overlooked aspect is knowing when to replace essential parts like masks, filters, and tubing.
 These components wear down over time due to regular use, moisture, and skin oils, leading to leaks, discomfort, reduced effectiveness, and potential health risks.
-In this CLM Sleep guide, we’ll cover how often to replace each CPAP part, signs of wear to watch for, and how regular replacements can help you stay on track with your therapy.
+In this CLM Sleep guide, we’ll cover how often to replace CPAP parts, signs of wear to watch for, and how regular replacements can help you stay on track with your therapy.

-Continuous Positive Airway Pressure (CPAP) therapy is widely recognized as the most effective treatment for obstructive sleep apnea (OSA), significantly improving sleep quality, reducing daytime fatigue, and lowering the risk of cardiovascular complications.
+According to several studies published in the Journal of Clinical Sleep Medicine and Frontiers, CPAP therapy is widely recognized as the most effective treatment for obstructive sleep apnea.
+This therapy, in addition to improving sleep quality and reducing excessive daytime sleepiness, also helps lower blood pressure and reduce the risk of cardiovascular diseases.
 However, the effectiveness of CPAP therapy depends heavily on the proper maintenance and timely replacement of its components.
 Over time, CPAP parts are subject to wear and tear, accumulation of facial oils, and exposure to moisture, all of which can reduce their performance and hygiene.
+Knowing how often to replace CPAP parts will help you ensure consistent treatment results, minimize the risk of infection, and maintain comfort.

 Why is replacing CPAP parts regularly important?